keanan557/PulseFit/README.md

 ## Setup Instructions

-Follow these steps to run the ReflectaHome website on your local development environment:
+Follow these steps to run the system on your local development environment:

 1.  **Prerequisites:**
     * MySQL Server installed and running